What is a fraud alert?

 Do fraud alerts affect credit?

-Placing a fraud alert has no effect on your credit.
-You won't be penalized for placing this protection—it simply lets the three major bureaus know that you want extra security when it comes to reporting information about yourself, and in some cases, they may actually help keep unauthorized users from taking out lines of their own!
+Placing a fraud alert does not affect your credit.
+You won't be penalized for placing this protection—it simply lets the three major bureaus know that you want extra security when it comes to reporting information about yourself, and in some cases, they may help keep unauthorized users from taking out lines of their own!

 Protect your credit